devforth/adminforth/adminforth/documentation/docs/tutorial/05-Plugins/01-AuditLog.md

 Also to make this code start

 ## Setting up the resource and dataSource for plugin
 Logger sets up for all the resources by default.
 But you can exclude unwanted resources with option "excludeResourceIds".
-In this example, we'll exclude resource "users" from logging.
+In this example, we'll exclude resource "adminuser" from logging.

 Also, it excludes itself to avoid infinte logging loop.